anton-smirnov-robert/weaver/content/note/literature note on Hayek1945.md

 - Knowledge cannot be reduced to digits.
 This echoes the informational metaphor in biology.
 It tends to consider negatively (as noise) everything that cannot be digitalized, here even reduced to a single number.
 See [literature note on Longo2012](note/literature%20note%20on%20Longo2012.md).
 - It takes Whitehead remark as a goal.
-- Everyone seems independent and do not rely on others.
+- Everyone seems independent and does not rely on others.
 Individuals cannot influence themselves.
 No mimetism.
-- The market needs an exogeneous cause to change its prices.
+- The market needs an exogeous cause to change its prices.
 Once the market has operated those changes, the prices stop evolving, an equilibrium has been reached.
-In practice, external events perturbating the cost of one commodity do occur all the time so that everything happen _as if_ prices were evolving because commodities were traded.
+In practice, external events perturbing the cost of one commodity do occur all the time so that everything happen _as if_ prices were evolving because commodities were traded.